dotnet/wpf/roadmap.md

 * Publish remaining WPF components to the repo
 * Publish (and write) more WPF tests to the repo

+> Note: There are some specific .NET Framework features will not be supported, such as [XBAPs](https://docs.microsoft.com/dotnet/framework/wpf/app-development/wpf-xaml-browser-applications-overview).

 As we complete those goals, we'll update our roadmap to include additional feature/capability areas we will focus on next.

 ## Timeline for Open Source